Chris Barber (philanthropist)

 Christopher Bayldon Barber (19 March 1921 – 8 July 2012) was a British Quaker businessman and was the Chairman of Oxfam from 1983 to 1989.

+Early life and education

+Barber was son of Quaker parents William Bayldon Barber (1874-1939), a director of the Friends' Provident Life Office founded by his grandfather, and Gladys Mary, née Jacob, whose family owned Jacob's Biscuits.
 He was educated at Bootham School, York.

+Career

 War

-As a Quaker, 18-year-old Chris Barber, was opposed to war and chose to join the Friends Ambulance Unit before he was called up.
+As a Quaker, 18-year-old Barber was opposed to war and chose to join the Friends Ambulance Unit before he was called up.
 He faced a Conscientious Objector Tribunal, refusing to seek favourable treatment by declaring himself a Quaker.
 He was, however, permitted to join the FAU, with whom he worked until 1947.
 His service included a period of war relief work in China.

 The Biscuits business

 When he returned, he trained as an accountant and joined the family firm, Jacob's Biscuits, in 1949.
 By innovations, mergers and acquisitions, the firm grew to become Huntley & Palmer then Associated Biscuits and he rose to be Finance Director.
 He retired in 1980.

 Famine relief

 In 1980, he had joined the Board of Trustees of Oxfam.
-In 1983, he became its Chair, in which role, he served until 1989.
+In 1983, he became its Chair, in which role he served until 1989.
 "Oxfam grew dramatically and, in his role as chairman, Chris was keen to ensure that the extra donations were used well, not just to tackle famine but to ensure sustainable development thereafter.
 His was a wise and compassionate hand on the tiller."

 He was a "hands-on" Chair and was deeply concerned with Oxfam's decision, in November 1985, to close its bank account at Barclays Bank because of Barclays involvement with the South African Apartheid regime.
 He travelled to South America, India and Sudan and sorted out a diplomatic disaster in Cambodia.
-Long after his retirement, he could be found, helping out, at the Oxfam bookshop in Henley.
+Long after his retirement, he could be found helping out at the Oxfam bookshop in Henley.